Stability to Deformations of Manifold Filters and Manifold Neural Networks: Stability of Manifold Neural Networks

 \section{Stability of Manifold Neural Networks}

-Manifold neural networks (MNNs) are deep convolutional architectures comprised of $L$ layers, where each layer consists of two components: a convolutional filterbank and a pointwise nonlinearity.
+Manifold neural networks (MNNs) are deep convolutional architectures comprised of $L$ layers, where each layer consists of two components: a convolutional filter bank and a pointwise nonlinearity.
 At each layer $l=1,2,\hdots, L$, the convolutional filters map the incoming $F_{l-1}$ features from layer $l-1$ into $F_l$ intermediate linear features given by

 where $\bbh_l^{pq}(\ccalL)$ is the filter mapping the $q$-th feature from layer $l-1$ to the $p$-th feature of layer $l$ as in \eqref{eqn:convolution-general}, for $1\leq q\leq F_{l-1}$ and $1\leq p\leq F_{l}$.
 The intermediate features are then processed by a pointwise nonlinearity $\sigma: \reals\rightarrow \reals$ as